vishakhadhonde9/Prometheus-and-Grafana/Session-1] Introduction.md

       - rpm -qi prometheus2
       - sudo systemctl start prometheus node_exporter
       - systemctl status prometheus.service node_exporter.service

-      - add port 9090 in security group
+- add port 9090 and 9100 in security group
 - copy ec2 public IP and paste in browser with port no 9090
 - now you should see prometheus dashboard

 # /etc/prometheus/prometheus.yml -